Search String

 And now consider the Roland MT-32 + Sound Blaster combo of 1993 versus Paula of 1985.

 Note how every single game in that list is an IBM PC MS-DOS game, not a Windows game.
-IBM PC games did not need DirectX Windows to demolish Amiga games in the early 1990s; the Amiga was demolished before Windows 95 came out -- in the early 90s the vast majority of MS-DOS games were installed, configured and loaded via command-line; "user-friendly" mouse control was almost never employed by installation programs of the early 90s.
+IBM PC games did not need DirectX Windows to demolish Amiga games in the early 1990s; the Amiga was demolished before Windows 95 came out -- and yet, in the early 90s the vast majority of MS-DOS games were installed, configured and loaded via command-line; "user-friendly" mouse control was rarely employed by installation programs of the early 90s.

 The IBM PC even began to challenge the Amiga in what had traditionally been "Amiga genre."
 New genre were being invented on IBM PC, not on Amiga.
 Instead, Amiga developers mainly tried to refine or expand some old genre via the A1200 of 1992 (14 MHz 68020, 2 megs of RAM, AGA graphics), but such games were beaten out by the Genesis and SNES console games most of the time [1].
 Thus was the Amiga losing the battle on two fronts.

 In the early 1990s the Amiga missed out on so many big-name games that it isn't even funny.
 This was a crushing defeat that made it hard not to jump ship because gamers go where the games are.
-And when the Amiga did get a big-name game or coinop conversion, the IBM PC version was often far superior to the Amiga one; Street Fighter 2 of 1992 and Mortal Kombat of 1993 are but two examples of many that could be given.
+And when the Amiga did get a big-name game or coinop conversion, the IBM PC version was often far superior to the Amiga one; Street Fighter 2 of 1992 and Mortal Kombat of 1993 are but two cases in point.
+Note that this was not the fault of Amiga developers of big-name ports.

-Of course, the Amiga held on in the early 1990s by virtue of its custom chipset and the aptitude of its Amiga-loyal assembly coders; mainly in scrolling shoot 'em ups, platform games and sprite-scaling and top-down racing games.
+Of course, the Amiga held on in the early 1990s by virtue of its custom chipset and the aptitude of its Amiga-loyal assembly coders, pixel-art graphicians and Paula composers; mainly in scrolling shoot 'em ups, platform games and sprite-scaling and top-down racing games.
 But due to the raw processing power of the IBM PC coupled with the advent of VGA the writing was on the wall and the Amiga's days were numbered.

 Indeed, even the Father of the Amiga effectively said that the Amiga's days were numbered.
 In 1988.